 F-5.7 Immediately place the wire mesh screen on the sealant bead and lightly tap it into the joint sealant.

-F-5.8 Holding the screen with a finger to prevent slippage, gently draw down the sealant imbedding the wire mesh into the wet sealant, using the special tooling device – side A at an 90° angle to the substrate.
+F-5.8 Holding the screen with a finger to prevent slippage, gently draw down the sealant imbedding the wire mesh into the wet sealant, using the special tooling device (Side A) at an 90° angle to the substrate.
 The wire mesh screen should be imbedded to a uniform depth of 2 mm from the substrate surface.

 F-5.9 Immediately apply a second bead of joint sealant over the first bead of sealant and wire mesh screen.

-F-5.10 Again, holding down the screen with a finger to prevent slippage, use the special tooling device – side B and draw down the sealant at a 90° angle to the substrate.
+F-5.10 Again, holding down the screen with a finger to prevent slippage, use the special tooling device (Side B) and draw down the sealant at a 90° angle to the substrate.
 The total depth of the sealant should be 4 mm and the wire mesh screen should be imbedded uniformly at the approximate midpoint of the total sealant depth.

 F-5.11 Excess sealant beyond the edge of the wire mesh screen may be removed while the sealant is wet using a putty knife or spatula.
 Avoid moving the screen imbedded in the sealant.
 Masking tape, if used, should be removed at this time.

 F-5.12 After the sealant is cured, excess sealant may be carefully removed along the length of the test sample using a razor knife.
-Fig. 7g) shows a final prepared adhesion-in-peel test samples.
+Fig. 7(g) shows a final prepared adhesion-in-peel test samples.